 by Logan Scisco

--Vince McMahon, Jerry “the King” Lawler, and Jim Ross are in the booth and they are live from New Haven, Connecticut.
+-Vince McMahon and Jerry “the King” Lawler are in the booth and they are continuing the taping in New Haven, Connecticut.

 -Opening Contest: Flash Funk (w/The Funkettes) pins The Goon after a Tumbleweed variation at 5:31 shown:

 2 Cold Scorpio was one of those guys that didn’t need to be repackaged during this era because around this time the WWF was already adopting a grittier feel.
 Then again, the WWF wants to put its stamp on things, so that’s probably what ushered in the pimp gimmick.
 This is a standard TV match, with the Goon controlling a lot of the offense and Funk getting a few high spots like a moonsault and a leg drop off the second rope.
 There’s not really any psychology, but the point is to build momentum for Funk and let Bill Irwin collect checks for putting over the stars of the New Generation.
 Rating: *½

 -Steve Austin rants about people getting involved in his business in London, England.

 -The Fake Diesel defeats Phineas Godwinn (w/Hillbilly Jim) with a Jackknife at 3:43: